 How can a student avoid distraction from social media?

 So, now we get to the crux of the matter - how to stop it!
-We’re about to show you actionable measures that you can take, but it will require a little willpower if you’re an avid social media user.
+We’re about to show you actionable measures you can take, but it will require a little willpower if you’re an avid social media user.

 Log Out Of Social Media